library(tidyverse)

 - Using the final model specification, extract the coefficients from the model by creating a

-- Filter out any coefficients exactly equal to 0
+workflow - Filter out any coefficients exactly equal to 0